 Get Contact Information

 Exchange information with everyone involved.
-You’ll want to obtain as much identifying information as possible about the other drivers and their vehicles.
+You will want to obtain as much identifying information as possible about the other drivers and their vehicles.

 - Information about the other driver(s): their name, address, and phone number; date of birth; and driver’s license number.